tannerjared/3DprintfromFreeSurfer/README.md

    ```
    run_fsqc --subjects_dir ./fs_subjects --subjects jt2021 --output_dir ./fsqc_out --shape
    ```
+3. Download the 3Dprintprep.py script.
+It takes the VTK files created by the run_fsqc with --shape option, converts them to STL, combines the cortex files and smooths them, combines the needed non-cortex files and smooths them, and then saves out the combined STL file as specified by the user.
+The other STL files, including non-smoothed and smoothed cortex and non-cortex files are saved in the input directory where all the VTK and other created STL files are.
+You can save the final output to that directory or any other location.
 4. When the run_fsqc script is run, it will create subdirectories within the output directory you specified.
 One of those is called brainprint.
 Within that directory there will be a directory for each subject you ran through run_fsqc.
 The 3Dprintprep.py script currently only works on one brain at a time so call the script something like this (this was called from the directory where the Python script was, which was in the same location as the fsqc_out directory):
    ```
    python 3Dprintprep.py --i ./fsqc_out/brainprint/jt2021/surfaces --o ./fsqc_out/brainprint/jt2021/jt2021.stl